I love to share advice and tips gleaned from my own experiences.

 Once you know what a competency is, then you can usually prepare an answer in advance for that competency.

 How to Prepare an Answer for a Competency Question Using the STAR Method

-The STAR method stands for Situation, Task, Action and Result.
-When you are preparing an answer for a competency question you need to use this method.
-You will find that using the STAR method makes it a lot easier for you to prepare an answer in advance for a question.
+The STAR acronym method stands for Situation, Task, Action and Result.
+When you have a competency interview, the best method you can used to prepare your answer for possible competencies is the STAR method.
+You will find that the STAR method makes preparing an answer ahead of time a little bit easier and simpler.

 Situation: This sets the scene and outlines where you were and what the issue was.

 Task: This is the problem that you need to resolve.

 Action: This will list what response you took or outline any actions that you had to implement to solve the problem outlined in the task.

 Result: This will list the outcomes of the actions you took to solve the issue.

 Example of How to Implement the Star Method

 When you are asked in an interview about the competency relating to communication and interpersonal skills, then you need to have two or three work examples ready of times that you have used this skill in your past jobs.